 Arabic Language Schools Abroad

-Arabic is spoken by approximately 420 million people, making it one of the most populous languages in the world.
-But it can easily be classified into multiple languages due to the numerous dialects and influences from other languages.
-Modern Standard Arabic (MSA) is the written and most official version.
-It originated on the Arabian Peninsula and is used in the Koran, textbooks, news, and government business.
-It’s also an official language of the United Nations.
+Arabic, spoken by approximately 420 million people, is one of the most widely used languages in the world and an official language of the United Nations.
+However, it can easily be classified into multiple languages due to the numerous dialects and influences from other languages.
+Modern Standard Arabic (MSA), originating from the Arabian Peninsula, is the written and official version used in the Quran, textbooks, news, and government affairs.

 There are a multitude of courses and programs available for those seeking to master Arabic.
 However, with a different alphabet and grammar structure, Arabic can be exceedingly difficult to learn if you are not committed.
 Most programs only except those that have previous experience with the language and can prove they are serious about learning more.
 It’s not a language that can simply fill an academic credit.

-• Homestays: Living with a host family is by far the best way to fully immerse yourself and learn the colloquial language the quickest.
+• Homestays: Living with a host family is by far the best way to fully immerse yourself and learn the colloquial language the quickest!
 Plenty of study abroad programs offer home stays while taking courses at a university or language school, allowing you to gain insight into Arab traditions, social customs, and daily life.
-It’s beneficial because it allows you to grow comfortable with your host family, which will increase the amount of practice you are receiving, and thus build your confidence.
 It also means daily home-cooked meals, and typically a home-stay is cheaper than renting or paying for a hotel.

-• Study Abroad: University of Arkansas Arabic Professor Adnan Haydar says “One of the best ways to study Arabic is by going abroad.”
-There are an assortment of programs available for students working towards a degree.
-They can be completed either during a semester in conjunction with other courses or for a summer or winter term and are strictly language intensive.
-There are several American style universities in Egypt of the Middle East that will collaborate with your home university to ensure you receive the academic credits you need.
+• Study Abroad: There are several American style universities in Egypt of the Middle East that will collaborate with your home university to ensure you receive the academic credits you need.
 If you are serious about becoming fluent in Arabic you should spend at least a year in the country of your choice.
 The price of programs varies greatly depending on which country you choose, the length of your stay, and which universities your home institution is affiliated with.

 Popular Locations for Learning Arabic